Dovidc/ListIt/ios/README.md

 - `ThemePlaygroundView` ships as a SwiftUI preview that designers can open inside Xcode to tweak palettes, spacing, and interactions.
 The live preview mirrors production components (cards, primary/secondary buttons) and now surfaces sliders for spacing, corner radii, typography presets, and status colors so visual polish remains consistent across web and native.
+- `.env.example` in the workspace root enumerates every override key (palette, spacing, corners, typography) so product variants can start from a single template and adjust only the values that differ from the defaults.
 - Global UIKit chrome (navigation bars, tab bars, toolbars) inherits the active `DesignSystemTheme`, which keeps large titles, tint colors, and selection states synchronized with the SwiftUI layer.
 - Feature modules consume the design system through the SwiftUI environment.
 For example, `AuthFeatureView` and